bogdanjidovu/TicTacToe-Angular/README.md

 # TicTacToe-Angular

-A simple X and 0 game.
+A simple Tic Tac Toe game.
 Can be improved in the near future by adding multiple mini games and creating a library full of mini games created in Angular.

 ## Project screenshots